julialwang/fm_transmitter/README.md

 # FM Transmitter
 Use the Raspberry Pi as an FM transmitter.
 Works on every Raspberry Pi board.
+See later portion for Raspbery Pi 4 exceptions.

 Just get an FM receiver, connect a 20 - 40 cm plain wire to the Raspberry Pi's GPIO4 (PIN 7 on GPIO header) to act as an antena, and you are ready for broadcasting.

 This project uses the general clock output to produce frequency modulated radio communication.
 It is based on an idea originally presented by [Oliver Mattos and Oskar Weigl](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter) at [PiFM project](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter).

 ## How to use it
 To use this project you will have to build the executable.
 First, clone this repository, then use `make` command as shown below:
 ```